Amir-Hossein-Seraji/weather_api/Technical question.md

 The current solution meets the challenge requirements and already includes key features like **in-memory caching** and **structured logging**.
 If I had more time to make it a fully production-grade application, I would focus on these key areas:

 1.  **Resilience & Reliability:** The app currently fails on a single network timeout.
 I would implement a resilience policy using a library like **Polly**.
 This would add **automatic retries** (e.g., retry 3 times with exponential backoff) for transient network errors.
-I would also add a **Circuit Breaker** to stop the app from hammering the external API if it's clearly down, allowing it to recover.

 2.  **Security & Scalability:**
     * **Rate Limiting:** To protect the public endpoint from abuse or DDoS attacks, I would use .NET's built-in rate-limiting middleware.
 This would prevent a single IP from overwhelming the service.
     * **Distributed Cache:** The current `IMemoryCache` is per-server.
 If the app were scaled to run on multiple servers, I would replace this with a **distributed cache (like Redis)** to ensure all instances share one consistent cache.

 3.  **Maintainability (Configuration):** I would improve configuration management for different environments.
 This would involve adding environment-specific files like `appsettings.Development.json` and `appsettings.Production.json` to manage different API keys, logging levels, or cache durations for "dev," "staging," and "production."

-**A Note on Parallelization:**
-One performance improvement I investigated was parallelizing the external API calls using `Task.WhenAll`.
-However, I discovered that the Air Pollution API call **depends on the coordinates** returned from the Current Weather API call.
-Because of this data dependency, the calls must be executed sequentially.
-If the calls were independent, parallelization would have been a high-priority addition.

 ---
 ### What is the most useful feature recently added to your favorite programming language?
 Please include a code snippet to demonstrate how you use it.